TedDPig123/TacTile/team/m2/roles.md

 ## Emily Shaw - Documentation Lead
  - **Role**: Responsible for the overseeing, maintenance and organization of all project documentation.
 Emily ensures that all documents required are present and in the right folder, and keeps the repository clean and visible to all member.
  - **Top 3 Commits**:
    1. [Commit 1](https://github.com/TedDPig123/326_Project/pull/4/commits/5d7a3030085a9f91b188604620fe1c4a6ce9168d): made the initial draft for data.md, outlined the data input and type.
     2. [Commit 2](https://github.com/TedDPig123/326_Project/pull/10/commits/4856df89f742cdbe6f1453ef519ae9ffa1527966): made the final version of data.md.
 Added more input and reorganized it, also added data source and data relation.
-  3. [Commit 3](https://github.com/TedDPig123/326_Project/pull/12/commits/ab142c0fc9a6a2e9bf227d5c2d63c4c6dcc36264)Organized the project repository and made sure all required document are in the right folder, removed unnecessary files to ensure the repository looks clean.
+    3. [Commit 3](https://github.com/TedDPig123/326_Project/pull/12/commits/ab142c0fc9a6a2e9bf227d5c2d63c4c6dcc36264): Organized the project repository and made sure all required document are in the right folder, removed unnecessary files to ensure the repository looks clean.

 ## Beatrice Calvelo - Communication Lead
 - **Role**: Facilitates communication within the team.
 Beatrice is responsible for ensuring that all members stay informed and engaged by communicating through the team’s WhatsApp group.